 Seems reasonable at first impression, but there are a few challenges…

 The waterfall process centered around a contract-like agreement among stakeholders about the requirements defined in phase one.
-All parties – the head of product responsible for defining the requirements, the head of software development responsible for writing the code, the head of quality responsible for testing the software, the head of marketing responsible for generating demand, the head of sales responsible for achieving a revenue target – would all (quite literally in many cases) sign off agreement that the requirements were “right” and everyone was committing to achieve their intertwined goals based on those requirements.
+All parties – the head of product is responsible for defining the requirements, the head of software development is responsible for writing the code, the head of quality responsible for testing the software, the head of marketing responsible for generating demand, the head of sales responsible for achieving a revenue target – would all (quite literally in many cases) sign off an agreement that the requirements were “right,” and everyone was committing to achieve their intertwined goals based on those requirements.

 This forced the organization to stick to the agreed-upon requirements set out at the beginning of the project and NEVER make changes or additions to the plan along the way else those changes/additions be the cause for a release delay.
 Because waterfall prioritized bringing an entire product to market, it could require a year or more to complete a release.

 During that time, the software release frequently underwent changes in response to shifts in the nature of the need being addressed.
 It causes the software release to not align with the actual need when the software is completed.
 For the software customer, this implies potentially waiting for many years to address critical business needs.
 For the development organization, this means continually introducing products to the market that do not genuinely meet customer needs or, in some cases, abandoning projects to avoid delivering a destined-to-fail product.

 The invention of Agile in 2001 solves these problems.